ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Checking_PDB_Files.md

 {: .output}
 We used the "grep" command to find all lines beginning with the word "HETATM" and then we sent these lines to the character counting command "wc".
 The output tells us that the downloaded PDB file contains 46 non-protein atoms.
 In this case, they are just oxygen atoms of the crystal water molecules.
 In general PDB files may contain solvents, ions, lipid molecules, protein cofactors, e.t.c.
 In some cases, these extra components are essential for protein function and should be included in the simulation, while in other cases they were added to facilitate crystallization and are not important.
 In this introductory lesson, we will limit the simulation to standard protein residues.

 Let's select only protein atoms from the downloaded PDB file and save them in the new file "protein.pdb".
 We will use he molecular visualization and analysis program [VMD](https://www.ks.uiuc.edu/Research/vmd/) to carry out this task.
-To make the program available we need to load its module:
+To make the program available we need to load its module.
+After the module is loaded we can start using the program:
 ~~~
 module load nixpkgs/16.09 intel/2016.4 vmd/1.9.3
+vmd
 ~~~
 {: .bash}
-After the module is loaded we can start using the program:

 ~~~
-vmd
-vmd> mol new 1ERT.pdb
+mol new 1ERT.pdb
-vmd> set s [atomselect top "protein"]
+set s [atomselect top "protein"]
-vmd> $s writepdb protein.pdb
+$s writepdb protein.pdb
-vmd> quit
+quit
 ~~~
-{: .source}
+{: .vmd}

 > ## Selecting Protein Atoms Using Shell Commands